Eduardo-DM/UIKit-CoreData/README.md

 Recreate the CRUD cycle for an entity that represents the basic data for a board game in the context of an app which goal is be a library for this kind of products.

+Now, it's only ready the full flow for Create operation.

 ### UIKit

 UIKit is the framework for the UI.
 Some cool solutions are implemented such us: